 Consider: Clinical assessment can the visit be safely re-scheduled?
-If No follow below.
+If No, follow below.

-- Complete visit with 1 nurse, 2 if the patient is a 'double up' visit. - PPE to be worn Gloves/aprons/face mask with visor or goggles depending on risk assessment.
-Goggles need to be thoroughly cleaned after each use with Green Clinell wipes, and allow to dry thoroughly before use. - Waste must be double-bagged, then transported back to base and disposed of as clinical waste or left for 72 Hours and patient disposes of in household waste stream. - DO NOT REUSE Gloves and Aprons.
-Change at each visit.
+- Complete visit with 1 nurse, 2 if the patient is a 'double-up' visit. - PPE to be worn Gloves/aprons/face mask with visor or goggles depending on risk assessment.
+Goggles need to be thoroughly cleaned after each use with Green Clinell wipes, and allow to dry thoroughly before use. - Waste must be double-bagged, then transported back to base and disposed of as clinical waste or left for 72 Hours and patient disposes of in household waste stream.